Telephone and video interview preparation

 - Turn off your mobile so your interview isn't interrupted by notifications.

 - Minimise distractions - close the windows, turn off the music or put the cat out.
-If you have problems you can ask us here at the Careers and Employability Centre as we may have an interview room free.

 If you're not used to sitting in front of a camera then practice and record yourself.
 Check if there's anything you can do to improve your technique.
 You can also book a mock face-to-face or Google hangout interview with the Careers and Employability Service.